 What are your future plans for going abroad and for your career?

 I've used my time abroad to help me build a career in higher education.
 I was pursuing a master's degree during my internship abroad with the hope of becoming a study abroad advisor when I finished.
-I finished my internship/time abroad in 2010 and have worked my way into the field, first as a study abroad assistant and most recently as a study abroad advisor.
+I finished my internship/time abroad and have since worked my way into the field, first as a study abroad assistant and most recently as a study abroad advisor.
 I don't have any current career goals except to gain more knowledge and to advance within the field.
 As for going back abroad, I'm hoping to get a chance to do overseas site visits for my position and hopefully will have time to schedule some vacations as well!

 Tanya's career goals are well-defined, with a strong international component.
 Her proactive attitude will serve her well as she pushes to expand her current role as an advisor and incorporates more international travel.
 We commend her for pursuing a career that not only allows her to build international skills, but is also geared towards helping others realize their international goals.
 Tanya could offer to take on additional responsibility at work and become even more involved in the management dimension of the program.
 Should Tanya wish to further develop her international career, being fluent in a foreign language would serve her well; and although her job is located in the US, she might consider using vacation time to volunteer abroad in a developing nation, simply to maximize her knowledge of international programs.

 - Should Tanya decide to take some time to volunteer abroad in a developing nation, the Types of Volunteer-sending Organizations article provides a broad overview of the many options available.

 - 24 Ways to Go International offers great advice on how to build international skills on and off-campus.
 Tanya might use some of the suggestions herself or share them with the students she advises.